pytorch/tensordict/README.md

 ## Disclaimer

-TensorDict is at the alpha-stage, meaning that there may be bc-breaking changes introduced at any moment without warranty.
+TensorDict is at the *beta*-stage, meaning that there may be bc-breaking changes introduced, but they should come with a warranty.
-Hopefully that should not happen too often, as the current roadmap mostly involves adding new features and building compatibility with the broader pytorch ecosystem.
+Hopefully these should not happen too often, as the current roadmap mostly involves adding new features and building compatibility with the broader pytorch ecosystem.

 ## License